 The first vintage was released in November 2013 and you can purchase wines here on this site.
 We will keep this site updated as they become available in local stores and restaurants or you can sign up for our email list over the on the right to be notified of any news.

-Both have full-time jobs and live in the mountains so of course, they need some time to play as well.
-However, they went about teaching themselves how to make wine in their free time.
-And they figured out how to buy grapes from the finest grape-growing regions in the US; Willamette Valley, Yakima, and Walla Walla, Washington. <– that is harder than it sounds.
+Patrick Werry is owner and winemaker at Small House.
+He went about teaching himself how to make wine in his free time and figured out how to buy grapes from the finest grape-growing regions in the US: Willamette Valley, Yakima, and Walla Walla, Washington. <– that is harder than it sounds.
 Growers won’t just sell their fruit to anyone.

 Price should not be a barrier for wine lovers to to enjoy extraordinary wines.

-The vision is to lovingly create delicious, approachable wines, and to one day, just be winemakers.
+The vision is to lovingly create delicious, approachable wines, and to one day, just be a winemaker.
+But you know what they say, the best way to build a small fortune in the wine business is to start with a large one!

 Welcome to our house.